 The Feel Good Factor Podcast was launched by Susmitha in December 2019.
 It’s all about making happiness your highest priority.
-The podcast features contemplative talks, interviews and meditations, covering a wide range of topics.
+The podcast features contemplative talks and meditations, covering a wide range of topics.

 Vegan Recipe Blog

-Susmitha’s plant based cooking and baking experiments in the early years of her veganism led her to publish her recipe blog, Veganosaurus in the beginning of 2008.
-For several years she filled it with many easy to prepare recipes to help others on their journey into veganism.
+Susmitha’s plant powered cooking and baking experiments in the early years of her veganism led her to publish her recipe blog, Veganosaurus in the beginning of 2008.
+For several years she’s filled it with many easy to prepare recipes to help others on their journey into veganism.

 As a food blogger, she has also curated vegan pop-up events and cooking demonstrations in association with various food businesses (eg: Graze – Vivanta By Taj, Soul Khadi).
-The last recipe on the blog was posted in 2014.
-Someday soon, Susmitha plans to revive it again.
-Meanwhile, she continues to post new recipes on her Instagram account.
+The blog went on hiatus in 2014, and was revived again in mid-2021.
+Susmitha also shares recipes on Instagram and YouTube.